Anele4/checkers_sixty60_analysis/README.md

 ## 👤 About Me

 I’m Anele, a BSc Applied Food & Tech graduate who pivoted into data analytics to solve real-world problems with precision and creativity.
-After completing a data analyst/scientist course, I delivered two end-to-end client projects using SQL, Excel, Power Query, and Power BI—transforming raw data into actionable dashboards.
+After completing a data analyst/scientist course, I delivered end-to-end client projects using SQL, Excel, Power Query, and Power BI—transforming raw data into actionable dashboards.
 I’ve also built Python mini-projects for data cleaning and visualization.

 My passion lies in making insights beautiful and impactful.
 I blend technical logic with design aesthetics to create dashboards that not only inform but inspire action.
 I’m currently open to freelance roles and independent contracts where I can help businesses turn data into clarity.